amoghyermalkar123/ygo/README.md

 - Updates are Commutative
 - Deletes are Convergent

-It's inspired and loosely based on this wonderful project - https://github.com/yjs/yjs and the academic paper by the authors that back the same project.
+It's inspired by this wonderful project - https://github.com/yjs/yjs and the academic paper by the authors that back the same project.

 This is ofcourse NOT production grade.
-It's a result of more than a year spent on learning the fundamental math, distributed systems and nights spent reverse engineering the yjs/ yrs project.
+It's a result of more than a year spent on learning the fundamental math, distributed systems and nights spent understanding the yjs/ yrs project.

 The main project is extensive and highly sophisticated, my attempt tries to follow along the same path.
 They have a lot of datatypes while `ygo` only supports a text based CRDT.